-CAUTION: If the monitoring beeper continuously sounds, stop engine immediately.
+CAUTION: If the monitoring beeper continuously sounds, stop engine im-mediately.

-Refer to M^2 Jet Drive Operator's Guide.
-If engine still overheats, refer to an authorized Sea-Doo dealer for servicing.
+If engine still overheats, refer to an authorized SEA-DOO sport boat dealer for servicing.

 Jet Pump Water Intake and Impeller Cleaning

 Weeds, shells or debris can get caught on the intake grate, drive shaft and/or impeller.
 A clogged water intake may cause troubles such as: